-Adolescent dogs between 5-18 months old can be gradually introduced to spending up to 4 hours alone at any one time during the day.
-You should introduce this possibility slowly, as covered in our step-by-step guide.
+Adolescent dogs between 5-18 months old can gradually be introduced to spending up to 4 hours alone at any time during the day.

-Some breeds are less susceptible to separation anxiety and will cause less of a fuss than others, but all dogs are social animals, so their time spent alone should be minimal.
+Some breeds are less susceptible to separation anxiety and will cause less fuss than others, but all dogs are social animals, so their time spent alone should be minimal.

-Baby monitor style cameras are an excellent idea to keep an eye on your dog when left alone for any significant period.
-But, if you work long hours during the day, you should consider a doggy daycare or regular dog walker to ensure that your pup receives the attention they need.
+Baby-monitor-style cameras are an excellent idea to keep an eye on your dog when left alone for any significant period.
+But, if you work long hours during the day, you should consider a doggy daycare or regular dog walker to ensure your pup receives the attention they need.

 Making your own Playpen for Pets

-Pens for pets are not cheap, so if you are handy tools building you own might be an option.
+Pens for pets are not cheap, so if you are handy tools, building your own might be an option.

-Here at Dogsbarn we’re not the most capable DIYers but there are some fantastically creative ideas on DIY n Crafty
+Here at Dogsbarn, we’re not the most capable DIYers, but there are some seriously creative ideas on DIY n Crafty.

-If you are the creative type the options are endless and most are constructed with simple items available from your local hardware store.
+If you are the creative type, the options are endless, with most doggy playpens being constructed with simple items from your local hardware store.

 Where To Buy Pet Playpens

-If your dog has been properly introduced to its pen, it can be left alone for up to 4 hours at a time.
-But, try to minimise the amount of time your dog spends alone regularly.
+If your dog has been properly introduced to its playpen, it can be left alone for up to 4 hours at a time.
+But, try to minimise the time your dog spends alone regularly.